Approach to Trauma

 - Neck/Back: normal

-You begin to resuscitate with 2 liters IV Normal Saline, order Type and cross, cbc, chem 7, u/a, and coags.
+Start resuscitation with 2 liters IV normal saline, order type and cross, CBC, BMP, Urinalysis, and coagulation studies.
 Noting the tracheal deviation to the left and decreased breath sounds on the right, you quickly perform a needle decompression and place a chest tube.
-They come to shoot your chest x-ray and you now note a resolving R sided simple PTX.
-Pelvis xray is negative.
-FAST is negative.
+Portable chest x-ray reveals a resolving right sided simple pneumothorax (PTX).
+Pelvis x-ray is negative.
+FAST exam is negative.

-You order Antibiotics, tetanus booster and call ortho.
-When the patient is stablized you move to CT scan where the following scans are obtained: CT of the Head, C spine, Chest , Abdomen and Pelvis.
+You order antibiotics, tetanus booster and call orthopedic surgery.
+When the patient is stabilized you move to CT scan where the following scans are obtained: CT of the head, c-spine, chest, abdomen and pelvis.

 The rest of his scans reveal the resolved pneumothorax and chest tube you placed, several broken ribs on the right, no visceral injuries and no pelvic trauma.
 He is taken emergently to the OR for treatment of his epidural hematoma as well as washout of his open ankle fracture/dislocation.